SuzerainY/investant-net/README.md

 The Footer Component can be found at `components\Footer\Footer.js` and styles at `styles\components\_footer.scss`

-The Footer Component contains our rotating favicon and copyright.
-As the site is expanded and more pages added, there will be a selection of navigation links available within the footer.
+The Footer Component contains our rotating favicon and copyright at the baseline.
+In the body lives the Link Forest (containing each Link Tree of pages and paths around the website) and the Newsletter Signup call to action.
+The Newsletter Signup element will navigate the user to create an account as we do not want to allow general public to pass non-verified emails.

 ### Google Analytics: